-Name Range Defaul Default Description I0d> force status to • Normal • Trip • Blocked Normal Force the status of the function.
+Name Range Default Description I0d> force status to NormalTripBlocked Normal Force the status of the function.
 Visible only when Enable stage forcing parameter is enabled in General menu.
 Restricted earth fault (REF) or Cable End Differential • REF • CED REF Selection of the operating characteristics.
 If REF is selected, the function operates with normal accuracies.
-If CED is selected, the natural unbalance created by the phase current CT:s can be compensated for more sensitive operation.
+If CED is selected, the natural unbalance created by the phase current CT:s can be compensated function more sensitive operation.
 The default setting is REF.
 Compenstate natural unbalance • - • Comp - When activated while the line is energized, the currently present calculated residual current is compensated to 0.
 This compensation only has an effect in the CED mode.